dreadflopp/dreadsskyrimbuild_old/README.md

 Enable the mod.

+### Radiant Requirements

+New defaults for *Radiant Requirements* are installed with the guide's patches.
+If Radiant Requirements are installed mid game, you may need to set the requirement levels yourself in the MCM menu:

+    Dragon Lair: 25
+    Draugr Crypt: 10
+    Forsworn Camp: 15
+    Hagraven Nest: 20
+    Vampire Lair: 25
+    Werewolf Lair: 25
+    Dragon Priest Lair: 30
+    Falmer Hive: 20
+    Giant Camp: 25
+    Spriggan Grove: 10
+    Warlock Lair: 15

 ### Realistic Water Two

 Enable *Blacksmith Forge Water* for *The Fall of Granite Hill, *Kynesgrove* and *Rorikstead*.
 After Granite Hill has been destroyed, uncheck the option for it.

+### Timing is Everything

+Under *Extra Options', choose *Load preset* to load the recommended settings installed with the guide's patches.

 ### Trade and Barter